mkj-is/PathBuilder/README.md

 #### Grouping components

+- *Loop* – Appends components to path iterating over supplied sequence and building path for each element.
 - *Subpath* – Groups and appends another subpath object to the path.
 - *Transform* – Groups, transforms and appends another transformed subpath object to the path.